Kia Motors unveils compact SUV Sonet; plans to launch next month

 The Sonet would also come with a range of connected features.

 The Sonet is developed and engineered from the ground-up jointly by Kia Motors India and Kia’s global research and development headquarters in South Korea.
-(AGENCIES)
+(PTI)

 Editorial